rgeraskin/emojiq/README.md

 brew install --cask emojiq
 ```

+**Note**: Accessibility permissions are only required if you use "Paste" or "Paste and copy" modes.
+If you only want to copy emojis to clipboard, you can use "Copy only" mode in settings without granting accessibility permissions.

-EmojiQ requires accessibility permissions to paste emojis into other applications.
-On first launch, click "Open System Settings" in the dialog and enable "EmojiQ" in the list.
+For paste modes, on first use, click "Open System Settings" in the dialog and enable "EmojiQ" in the list.
 You can grant or revoke this permission anytime in System Settings → Privacy & Security → Accessibility.

 ## Usage

-1. **Open the picker**: Press Cmd+Option+Space
+1. **Open the picker**: Press Cmd+Option+Space (or your custom hotkey)
 1. **Search**: Type to filter emojis by name or keywords
 1. **Navigate**: Use arrow keys to move between emojis
 1. **Hover**: Hover over an emoji to see its name and keywords
-1. **Select**: Click an emoji or press Enter/Space to paste it
+1. **Select**: Click an emoji or press Enter/Space to paste/copy it
+1. **Remove from favorites**: Cmd+Click an emoji to remove it from most used
+1. **Settings**: Click the tray icon and select "Settings" or press Cmd+, in the main panel
 1. **Close**: Press Escape or click outside the panel

 ### Keyboard Shortcuts

-- Cmd+Option+Space: Open/close the emoji panel
+- Cmd+Option+Space: Open/close the emoji panel (customizable)
 - ↑ ↓ ← →: Navigate between emojis
-- Enter or Space: Select and paste
+- Enter or Space: Select emoji
+- Cmd+Click: Remove emoji from most used list
+- Cmd+,: Open settings (from main panel)
 - Escape: Close the panel
 - Home/End: Jump to first/last emoji
 - Any character: Start typing to search